chriswrightdesign/websites-for-non-jerks/README.md

 happy-website-checklist
 =======================

-A checklist for friendly websites (accessible, performant, and portable device happy).
+A checklist for friendly websites (accessible, performant, progressively enhanced, and portable device happy).

 ##1.
 Accessibility